alopezrivera/OneNoteExporter/README.md

 * Formatting using different fonts and colors doesn't survive export, as could be expected
 * Underscored text is annotated as such in markdown, but does not render correctly (at least in VSCode)
 * Images resized within OneNote are rendered with size information when exporting to markdown.
 Be mindful of the markdown flavour you are using.
 Pandoc markdown (`markdown` in the [Pandoc call in your config.ps1](https://github.com/alopezrivera/one/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L66)) image size notation will not render properly in GitHub or other GitHub-flavoured markdown renderers such as the VSCode markdown preview window.
-* Unfortunately support for markdown lags behind that for Org Mode (eg: removal of empty list items).
-I haven't got the time to polish it any further unfortunately.
-If you do, please feel free to contribute!

 ## Supported Markups